ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ## While playing

-The gameplay screen itself is the same as in solo play, with the multiplayer leaderboard and a few team mode specific parts on top of it.
+The gameplay screen itself is the same as in solo play, with the player's current placement in the lower-right corner, the multiplayer leaderboard and a few team mode specific parts on top of it.

 While the match is starting, moving the cursor to the bottom of the screen will open the [visual settings](/wiki/Client/Interface/Visual_settings) panel, allowing for visual customisations.